stories-with-dice/cthulhu_eternal_srd/content/Part 1 - Rules of the Game.md

 **RECOMMENDED STATS:** Some Archetypes require people who are particularly fit, stable, or smart.
 This means the recommended stats should be 10 or higher — or at least they were when your Protagonist first started out being the Archetype.

 **ARCHETYPAL SKILLS:** Each Archetype has a predefined kit of skills with scores that replace the default skill ratings.
 This represents the baseline training, experience, and education for that Archetype.
-See **DETAILED DESCRIPTION: SKILLS** on page 27 for their uses.
+See [[Part 2 - Skills]] for their uses.

 **RESOURCES:** Each Archetype dictates a base value for the Resources rating.